puppetlabs/puppet-docs/source/facter/2.0/fact_overview.markdown

 for authors of custom facts.
 You'll need some familiarity with Ruby to understand most of these examples.
 For a gentler introduction, check out the [Custom Facts Walkthrough](custom_facts.html).

->**Note:** If you're using any part of the Facter API, you'll need to add `require 'facter'` to the top of your source file.
-We'll omit it for the examples on this page to focus on more important details.

 First off, it's important to distinguish between **facts** and **resolutions**.
 A fact is a piece of information about a given node, while a resolution is a way of obtaining that information from the system.
 That means that every fact needs to have **at least one** resolution, and facts that can run on different operating systems may need to have different resolutions for each one.